jbequ5/Enigma-Machine-Miner/Operating_System.md

 - Facilitates controlled inter-agent communication.
 - Collects and forwards rich operations telemetry to the Intelligence Subsystem.

 **Multi-Approach Planner (MAP)**
 - Analyzes the challenge, verification contract, current compute, and latest meta-weights.
 - Generates N distinct, well-justified approach profiles (reasoning style, tool preferences, temperature, emphasis areas, risk profile).
 - Dynamically chooses N to balance exploration and resource efficiency.
 - Outputs structured JSON profiles for reproducibility and A/B analysis.

+**Multi-Approach Planner (MAP) Interaction with KAS**
+Before generating N approach profiles, the planner triggers a targeted KAS hunt for meta-patterns, recent research on swarm orchestration, and high-signal specialty models/datasets that could seed new profiles.
+During active swarms, the planner can request lightweight cross-approach KAS refreshes.
+All KAS results are scored and predicted by the shared Neural-Net Scoring Head, ensuring profiles are grounded in calibrated knowledge rather than raw LLM generation.
+This prevents drift and maximizes swarm EFS diversity.

 ## 3. Smart LLM Router & Downscaling